nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 Verify you have the proper access to Azure resources.
 - Azure subscription, list of Azure Roles/permissions here

-- Nginx for Azure Workshop has minimum REQUIRED Nginx Skills Students must be familiar with Nginx basic operation, configurations, and concepts for HTTP traffic.
+- NGINX for Azure Workshop has minimum REQUIRED NGINX Skills Students must be familiar with NGINX basic operation, configurations, and concepts for HTTP traffic.
--- The Nginx Basics Workshop is HIGHLY recommended, students should have taken this workshop prior.
+-- The NGINX Basics Workshop is HIGHLY recommended, students should have taken this workshop prior.
--- The Nginx Plus Ingress Controller workshop is also HIGHLY, students should have taken this workshop prior.
+-- The NGINX Plus Ingress Controller workshop is also HIGHLY, students should have taken this workshop prior.

 <br/>